 Some patients ignore this, but leaving the tooth exposed leaves it vulnerable to bacteria buildup.
 Other complications include recurring swelling or gradually increasing pain.

 Make an appointment at Maestri Dental if you’re experiencing recurring tooth pain.
 It’s possible you may need a root canal treatment.
-Our restorative dentistry in Lafayette, LA, is staffed by experienced endodontists.
+If you are looking for restorative dental services near you in Lafayette, LA, contact us!
 We will consult with you throughout the process.
 Rest assured that you’ll know precisely what to do and not to do pre-and post-root canal treatment.